Are you celebrating Halloween? There's a lot to think about! Here is A Comprehensive Guide On How To Make Halloween Eco-Friendly.

-Well, let’s dive in a little deeper shall we?
+Well, let’s dive in a little deeper, shall we?

 Halloween by the numbers:

-Halloween in Canada is not just about carving up a couple of pumpkins and raiding thrift stores and grandma’s closet for home-made costumes.
+Halloween in Canada is not just about carving up a couple of pumpkins and raiding thrift stores and grandma’s closets for homemade costumes.
 According to The Retail Council of Canada, Canadians spend close to $1-billion on Halloween.
 Canadians have become so wild about Halloween we now spend more per capita on costumes, candy and décor than our U.S. counterparts do, with holiday-related spending that is second only to Christmas.